 The St. Louis Arch is 630 feet high and just as wide.
 You could put two football fields end-to-end between the bases of the Arch.

-It’s a magnificent structure that is almost impossible to photograph while visiting it.
-Many tourists end up taking a shot of themselves at the base of the arch, which looks like a stainless steel.
+It’s a magnificent structure that is almost impossible to photograph.
+Most tourists end up taking a shot of themselves at the base of the arch, which looks like them standing in front of a stainless steel wall.

 A few years ago, authorities finally opened a viewing deck, but some think the best way to photograph the Arch is from the roof of the nearby Ramada Hotel.